Curve (CRV)

 - Economic Design/Parameter Control (Partial)

-- Actor Set Permissioning (Unilateral)
+- Actor Set Permissioning (Partial)

-- Product/Service Line Decisions (Unilateral)
+- Product/Service Line Decisions (Partial)

 - Technical Parameter Control (Partial)